WDavidX/OS/browser2/README.md

 When the close button is clicked, the CONTROLLER tab process generates a series of requests from total_tabs-1 downto 0.
 Those reqeuests will be sent to the router which will send the killing command to all its children.
 All requests will be blocked.
 Therefore, an URL tab will be closed only after the previous killing request is successfully received by the rounter.

-** Error code returned by various system/wrapper-library calls
+** Error code returned by various system/wrapper-library calls Erroe code return by system calls are caught by the external variable errno.
+If the errno is EINTER, then the corresponding polling is skipped.
+In other cases, error messages will be printed with perror.

-//TODO
+Most of wrapper functions are void function thus there are no return values.
+The return values are generally omitted.
+When there is an error, the following operations are skipped.

 ** Broken pipe
-There will be no broken pipe message printed.
+During the thes phase, there is no broken pipe message printed.
 If the user tries to open a link in an invalid tab number, a message will be printed to the command line "Could not read from pipe: Bad fild descriptor".